Team-DaoCloud/Brochureware/README.md

 - Run `gulp` to build your webapp for production
 - Run `gulp serve:dist` to preview the production build

-## Other things to note

-- This site is version 4 of the Daocloud landing page and we are deploying off the `v4` branch.
-Please branch off of `v4` for your work.
-- The last version of the site can be found on the `v2` branch.
+## Branching Protocol and Task Management

-- We are using Trello to manage this project's build tasks - follow this link to the appropriate [Trello board](https://trello.com/b/Tn0C3KcI)
+- We are using Trello to manage this project's build tasks - follow this link to the appropriate [Trello board](https://trello.com/b/Tn0C3KcI).
+Create an issue on this repo if you need access to the build plan on Trello.
 - Each branch you create should leverage a Trello task that has been assigned to you.
 - Naming the branch should use Trello cards' unique ID + hyphen + the general task at hand.
 You can find the Trello card unique ID in the URL string.
 - An example branch name: `alEzNIPR-ie8bug`
-- Branch should be pushed and given a `+1` by a teammate before merging into `v4`
+- Branch should be pushed up to master and only merged after being given a `+1` by a teammate.
+Obviously, if it's something mission critical, do what you have to do to get it online.

+## Other Things to Note

+- This site is version 4 of the Daocloud landing page and we are deploying off the `v4` branch.
+Please branch off of `v4` for your work.
+- The last version of the site can be found on the `v2` branch.
+- Where is v3 you might be asking?
+It was a version of this site that never came to be, but it spent significant time in design so I thought we should skip that version number.
+Not semantic but logical.
 - Browsersync is incredible, take advantage of how easy it makes testing on multiple devices.
 - All JS dependencies are managed via [Bower](http://bower.io), please add scripts to the project that way.
+- We're using Sass-Bootstrap as a foundation.
+I'm leveraging their mixins to handle the grid as this makes the HTML files easier to read and more semantic.
+Read about the [grid mixins here](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/mixins/_grid.scss).

 ### Problems?